jaspervdj/dcpu16-hs/README.markdown

 Status
 ------

-We can assemble and compile at least Notch's example program, and this [fibonacci] example.
+We can assemble and run at least Notch's example program, this [fibonacci] example, and the stuff in `examples/`.

 [fibonacci]: https://github.com/jazzychad/dcpu-asm/blob/master/fib.d16